Super Bowl LII: A look at the New England Patriots and Philadelphia Eagles

 For 2017, Brady passed for an average of 286.1 yards per game with 32 touchdowns and eight interceptions.

 Expect Brady to wear a specialty glove as he practices this week to help with a hand injury suffered in early January.
-And tight end Rob Gronkowski could make an appearance during the Super Bowl still, despite suffering a concussion in the AFC championship game.
+And Patriots' fans got some good news ahead of the game: tight end Rob Grownkowski cleared concusion protocol and could play in Sunday's game.
 He’s had some limited practice in Minnesota.

 The Patriots beat the Tennessee Titans, 35-14, and the Jacksonville Jaguars, 24-20, to become the AFC champions.